Kixunil/interop-rfcs/interface_files.md

 Similarly, it's possible (although maybe clunky) to support an arbitrary number of major versions by repeating the condition in the middle.

+### Instance ID

+The instance identifier allows de-duplicating services across different interfaces.
+If a service provides two different alternative interfaces and the client supports both then instance ID is mandatory and it's used to detect that there's only one service, not two.

+`lnd` and `lncli` are real-life examples where this is required.

+The instance ID is considered free-form, but with these recommendations:

+* In case of local service, use a path pointing to some file tied to that instance (e.g. /etc/systemd/system/something.service)
+* If the remote instance has its own (natural) ID, use that one (e.g. public key)
+* If none of the above applies, use 16 random bytes encoded as hex

 ### Implementation name

 The name of implementation MAY be specified in `_impl_name` field.
 The service